isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/pdf-template.md

 1. Expand the left sidebar and click on Templates.

    This opens the Templates panel.
-1. To view a template’s components, do one of the following:
+1. To view a template's components, do one of the following:

    * Click the > icon next to a template or double-click on the template name.
    * Hover over any template and click the ...
 (Options icon) and choose Edit from the context menu.